 How to book Greek ferries

 There are several platforms where you can compare routes and book your tickets to the Greek islands.
-I use Ferryscanner, and if you book your tickets here I will get a small commission (at no extra cost to you!) which helps me run this website.
+I use Ferryscanner, and if you book your tickets through this link I will get a small commission (at no extra cost to you!) which helps me run this website.

 You should also be aware of all the rules that apply for entertainment in Greece for Summer 2021.
 Includes eating, theatres, performances and clubbing.
 Long story short, non-vaccinated adults will need to have a rapid / PCR test to visit indoors venues and all clubs.

 Finally, this article summarizes all restrictions that apply in Greece in summer 2021.